-The turkey is cold, you've munched your way through a field's-worth of potatoes and enormous number of pigs-in-blankets.
+The turkey is cold, you've munched your way through a field's-worth of potatoes and an enormous number of pigs-in-blankets.
 You've also got lots of time for long rides on more-or-less empty roads, and a tonne of leftovers.
-Why waste the energy in those abandoned sprouts when you could turn them into something tasty!

 - A cyclist's guide to surviving Christmas

 - 10 cycling New Year's resolution (and how to stick to them)

 We've partnered with Olive Magazine (also published by Immediate Media) to bring you the very best recipes for cyclists.
 All the recipes are easy to follow and take you through step-by-step how to create everything from homemade nutrition products to tasty and hearty post-ride meals.

 Sometimes, after days and days of chutney and cheese and mincemeat, you just want a bright, spicy flavour to cut through it all.
 Stand aside turkey curry, here comes the bacon and Brussels sprout broth!

 Yes, you heard correctly.
 Turn the inevitable pile of uneaten sprouts into something divine!
 You can whip it up in 30 minutes, and it's perfect for dishing out after a chilly winter ride.

 2. Parsnip and potato rosti

 Lots of leftover spuds and parsnips?
 This variation on the traditional crispy rosti has a natural sweetness due to the parsnips, and is pleasingly simple to make.